 - If there is damage to property arising out of an LPG accident, a surveyor will be appointed by the insurance company to assess the loss incurred by the registered premises.

 - The local distributor must be contacted to assist you in finishing up all the formalities associated with an insurance claim.

 - The ISI-mark accessories, like gas pipe and lighter must be used to make sure that the company will not reject your claim.
 Maintenance checks by your gas dealer are recommended at regular intervals of time.

 The number of injuries and deaths related to LPG is increasing each year, and oil distributors as well as oil marketing companies shell out crores of rupees towards insurance claims.
-However, lack of awareness regarding the LPG insurance policy has witnessed a large number of households incur losses without cover.
+However, due to lack of awareness regarding the LPG insurance policy, a large number of households incur losses without cover.
 So go ahead and spread the word and help victims of LPG accidents receive the coverage they deserve.